 There are three state veterans homes in Idaho: Boise, Lewiston, and Pocatello.

 Applicants may be peacetime or wartime veterans, with wartime veterans retaining priority admission status.
 Applicants must have been discharged under honorable conditions and be an Idaho resident.
 Applicants must be unemployable as a result of age, illness, or disability, and must apply for and be eligible for Medicaid benefits or must pay a monthly fee.

 Military pay is tax free if stationed out-of-state.

-Military retirement is tax-free for retirees over 65 or disabled retirees over 62, as well as their unremarried surviving spouses.
+Military retirement and SBP payments are tax-free for those over 65 or disabled and over 62, as well as their unremarried surviving spouses.

 Grocery Tax Credit

 Veterans age 65 or older, or disabled and age 62 or older, may claim the Grocery Tax Credit even when not required to file an income tax return if VA disability benefits are the veteran’s only income.

 Provides up to a $1,000 grant, in cases of extreme emergency, to wartime veterans in need of assistance.
 Must have entered the military from Idaho, or lived within the state for at least 5 years.
 The event or emergency must have occurred within 90 days of the request.

 Idaho state employment gives preference points for active duty veterans.
 Honorably discharged veterans get 5 preference points, disabled veterans get 10 preference points.
 Unremarried surviving spouses can get the same points as the veteran.